Master of Science in Biology

 Applicants missing a few prerequisite courses may be granted Conditional Admission and be able to take those courses while in the program.
 Applicants with strong potential, but whose records do not quite meet the official requirements, may be granted Provisional Admission.
 For more information, please refer to the General Admission Requirements of the College of Graduate Studies & Research.
 Decisions regarding Conditional and Provisional Admission are made on a case-by-case basis.

-Students interested in obtaining an Illinois teaching license along with a Master of Science in Biology should apply to the Biology M.S. and Teaching Endorsement programs.
-Students in these programs complete both the biology coursework and education coursework needed to fulfill the state's requirements for high school science teaching.
-For information about the teaching licensure requirements, please visit the Secondary Education program page or contact Ms. Vanessa King (v-king@neiu.edu), Student Support Specialist in the Goodwin College of Education.
+Students interested in earning an Illinois teaching endorsement along with a Master of Science in Biology should apply to the combined Biology M.S. and Teaching Endorsement program.
+This program allows students to complete both the biology coursework and the education courses needed to fulfill the state's requirements for high school biology teaching.
+For details about the teaching endorsement requirements, please visit the Secondary Education program page and contact Ms. Vanessa King (v-king@neiu.edu), Student Support Specialist in the Goodwin College of Education.

-We also offer accelerated tracks for students who have not yet completed the bachelor’s degree.
-The accelerated tracks allow qualified undergraduate students to start taking graduate-level courses while still an undergraduate.
-Up to twelve credit hours are shared between the bachelor's and master's degrees.
-The master's degree is thus completed more quickly, and at less expense.
+We also offer two accelerated pathways for students who have not yet completed the bachelor’s degree.
+These tracks allow qualified undergraduates to begin graduate-level coursework while completing their B.S., with up to 12 credit hours counted toward both the bachelor's and master's degrees.
+This structure enables students to complete a master's degree more quickly and affordably.
 The Accelerated Biology B.S./M.S. track leads to the Master of Science in Biology degree.
 The Accelerated Teaching Track leads to the Master of Arts in Teaching- Secondary Education degree.
-Undergraduates interested in pursuing either accelerated track should meet with an academic advisor early in the B.S. program to maximize the benefits and to determine eligibility to apply.
+Undergraduates interested in pursuing either accelerated track should meet with an academic advisor early in the B.S. program to maximize the benefits and assess eligibility.
 Contact BioGradPrograms@neiu.edu for more information.

 ADVISING HELP: Questions about the Master's Degree?
 Please contact the Biology Graduate Program Advisor, Dr. Michael Stern at m-stern2@neiu.edu.
 We also welcome questions at BioGradPrograms@neiu.edu.